controlol/chirpstack-packet-multiplexer/README.md

 # ]
 ```

+### Forward all gateways

+All gateways can be forwarded to a backend by entering `*` as the gateway ID.
+Doing this will allow all gateways that connect to the multiplexer to the specified backend.

 ## Example docker compose setup

 If you built the docker image for the packet multiplexer as above and wish to